Bloc/jottly-checkpoints/07-Finishing-HTML.md

-## Finishing the HTML for email input and footer
+## Adding an Email Input and Footer

 ![Finishing HTML](http://cl.ly/WH7j/06-html-finishes.png)

 In this checkpoint we'll add the last two sections to our landing page.
 The first section will have an email input field and a submit button.
-The second section  will contain the footer, where we'll provide additional links and content, such as copyright text.
+The second section  will contain the footer where we'll provide additional links and content, such as copyright text.

 ### Call to action

-Near the bottom of the page, we'll want a "Call to Action".
-A call to action should provide users with an obvious action for getting more information or buying a product.
+Near the bottom of the page, we'll add a "call-to-action".
+A call-to-action should provide users with an obvious action for getting more information or buying a product.
 In our case, we want users to be able to sign up for Jottly.

-Like the other sections, we'll add a comment to denote where the Call to Action section begins.
-We'll give this div an id named action:
+Like the other sections, we'll add a comment to denote where the call-to-action section begins.
+We'll give this div an id named "action":

 ```html(index.html)
 + <!-- Call to Action